Creative Communities Initiative

 – National Endowment for the Arts

-If you are interested in receiving information about future CCI funding rounds and other related opportunities, email Sarah Merritt, Director of Pennsylvania Creative Communities at
+If you are interested in learning more about the Creative Communities Initiative, contact Sarah Merritt, Director of Pennsylvania Creative Communities and the Creative Economy at

 Current Creative Communities Projects: